captbaritone/jordaneldredge.com/_posts/2021-11-19-open-ani-animated-cursors-online.md

 [https://capt.dev/open-ani-online/](https://capt.dev/open-ani-online/)

 My simple solution allows you to drag in, or select, any local `.ani` file and instantly view it as an actual animated cursor inside the drop area.
 No ads, no waiting.
 In fact, the file never leaves your browser.
-One caveat: my site does not work on Safari due to a [bug](https://bugs.webkit.org/show_bug.cgi?id=221589) in their browser.

 <video src="/videos/open-ani-online.mov" controls muted style="image-rendering: pixelated; display: block; margin: 0 auto; margin-bottom: 20px; max-width: 100%;"></video>